Richard Rodgers Sr.: Coaching career

-Richard Rodgers Sr. (born October 28, 1961) is an American football coach and former Arena Football League (AFL) player.
-He is the father of NFL tight end Richard Rodgers who is known for the Miracle in Motown.
-He began coaching as soon as he retired from the AFL as a player.
+Rodgers began coaching as soon as he retired from the AFL as a player.
 Rodgers coached at the college level for 24 seasons before joining the NFL ranks in 2012.
-In 2014 he was part of the Pro Bowl staff and the following year, Rodgers coached in Super Bowl 50 with the NFC Champion Carolina Panthers.
-Rodgers is also known for being a part of "The Play" against Stanford, when he was a college football defensive back for the California Golden Bears and earned all-conference honors.
+In 2014, he was part of the Pro Bowl staff and the following year, Rodgers coached in Super Bowl 50 with the NFC Champion Carolina Panthers.
+He later coached for the Washington Commanders before returning to college coaching in 2025.